 Head Juror, Alexandra Drobac Diagne, is the Artistic Director of the Philadelphia Environmental Film Festival.
-An Art History degree from the University of Wisconsin, Madison, and experience at the Madison Museum of Contemporary Art, led to 15 years in the Los Angeles film industry where she worked on the feature A Time of Destiny and produced the documentary Sistuhs.
-She helped James Cameron launch Lightstorm Entertainment and worked on Terminator 2: Judgment Day, The Abyss, Titanic and Avatar.
-She was Director of International Production of multimedia for Pantheon Studios and currently serves as a judge for the Greater Philadelphia Film Office’s annual “Set in Philadelphia” screenwriting competition.
+An Art History degree from the University of Wisconsin, Madison, and curatorial experience at the Madison Museum of Contemporary Art, led to 15 years in the Los Angeles film industry where she worked on the feature A Time of Destiny and produced the documentary Sistuhs.
+She helped James Cameron launch Lightstorm Entertainment and worked on Terminator 2: Judgment Day, The Abyss, and research on Titanic and Avatar.
+She was Director of International Multimedia Production for Pantheon Studios and currently serves as a judge for the Greater Philadelphia Film Office’s annual “Set in Philadelphia” screenwriting competition.

-Kathy Anderson is a filmmaker and writer who worked in the film industry in Los Angeles for more than 20 years.
+Kathy Anderson serves as the Festival’s Program Manager.
+Kathy is a filmmaker and writer who worked in the film industry in Los Angeles for more than 20 years.
 Her screenplay, Ruby City, won “Best Screenplay” at the Santa Clarita Valley International Film Festival; her short documentary, Witness to a Miracle (2016) was screened at the Reel Recovery Film Festival in New York and Los Angeles and the Malibu Film Society.
 She worked as a film screening manager for numerous Academy Award Campaigns for Miramax Films, the Weinstein Company, Disney and Lions Gate, working on such films as The English Patient, Chicago, Gangs of New York, Cold Mountain, Fahrenheit 911, Frida, The Great Debaters and Shakespeare in Love.

 Lenny Bazemore is a visual artist, enterpreneur, real estate developer and philanthropist.
 With a Fine Arts degree, he was an art consultant for a Philadelphia gallery and the YMCA Youth and Development Corporation in Washington, DC, and now currently owns The Bazemore Gallery in Manayunk.
 Lenny is a successful real estate developer with projects throughout Manayunk and the region and has created many local jobs.
 An avid world traveler, he integrates his inspirations to create synergy in his art and design projects.
 Lenny has gifted houses to Habitat for Humanity and is an advocate for community hope and economic development.